SongEditor: Adapting Zero-Shot Song Generation Language Model as a Multi-Task Editor: Introduction

 In this paper, we propose SongEditor, a general paradigm that enables partial editing in existing language-model-based song generation approaches.
 Since few techniques of song generation model are currently available, we first implement SongLM, a fundamental zero-shot song generation framework that can generate song sections up to two minutes long based on structure-guided lyrics and a 10-second excerpt from a reference song as an acoustic prompt.
 Subsequently, we make modifications in the architecture design and model training process, enabling the system to perform editing based on different types of contexts.

 As shown in figure~\ref{fig:intro}, in addition to generating songs from scratch, SongEditor can also regenerate specific periods and separate vocals or accompaniments.
 Worth noting is that the above two capabilities can be performed at the same time, allowing for the editing of even a short segment of vocals or accompaniment.

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose SongEditor, a language model-based generation approach that handles long-content generation guided by user-defined lyrics and structures. \item SongEditor is among the first works designed not only to generate songs from scratch, but also to conduct sentence-level editing at specific segment (\textit{segment-wise}) and complete vocal or accompaniment tracks when given the rest (\textit{track-wise}). \item A context-free editing method is employed that can effectively reduce the reliance on contextual lyrics and proves to be more suitable for long-content editing.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose SongEditor, a language model-based generation approach that handles long-content generation guided by user-defined lyrics and structures. \item SongEditor is among the first works designed not only to generate songs from scratch, but also to conduct sentence-level editing at the specific segment (\textit{segment-wise}) and complete vocal or accompaniment tracks when given the rest (\textit{track-wise}). \item A context-free editing method is employed that can effectively reduce the reliance on contextual lyrics and proves to be more suitable for long-content editing.
 Additionally, considering the complex composition of accompaniment, a series of measures are taken to ensure the consistency of editing segments and the naturalness of transitions. \end{itemize}

 We evaluated our model using both objective metrics and human evaluations.
 Results show that our model can generate songs with superior musicality and excellent consistency.